THE HISTORY OF PILATES

 - Create a diagnostic and rehabilitation tool for injury and performance enhancement

-- Progress from static stabilisation to dynamic, training local then global stability systems
+- Assess progress from static stabilisation to dynamic, training local then global stability systems

-- Neutral zone stability comes before end-of-range flexibility
+- Ensure neutral zone stability comes before end-of-range flexibility

 - Fulfil established evidence based criteria